 When you apply for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits, Social Security considers all the medical records and other evidence in your case before it makes any decisions on your eligibility for benefits or your benefit amount.

 When Social Security makes a decision on your claim, it will send you a letter explaining its decision.
 If you do not agree with its decision, you can appeal – that is, ask SSA to look at your case again.
-When you ask for an appeal, Social Security will look at the entire decision, even those parts that were in your favor.
-If it determines that its initial decision was wrong, Social Security will change it.
+You also have the right to hire an attorney to assist you in filing your appeal.

 Time Limits to Appeal

-How Many Appeal Levels Are There?
+How Many Levels of Appeal Are There?

 After the initial application, there are three levels of “administrative” appeal within the Social Security system of review.
 They are: